-• Examples: Aqua Mira, Potable Aqua
+• Examples: Agua Mira, Potable Agua

 Food: You are responsible for planning your meals for the duration of this program.
-Please have a few days of car camping food and four days of food ready to be carried into the mountains.
-Food and clothing that is not needed in one area can be left in your vehicle.
 We have included meal planning guidelines in your registration packet.
 Please call our office for additional guidance in the food planning and packing process.

 Personal Medical Kit: Please include duct tape, moleskin, bandaids, blister care supplies, and prescriptions at a minimum.
+Painkillers such as ibuprofen are recommended.